Will the Elderly Benefit or Suffer from Homecare Ruling?

 Interpersonal communication and professional boundaries represent other significant concerns.
 Most caregivers have good hearts and lack common sense related to ethical conduct, professional behaviors, and boundaries.
 Boundary issues exist between caregivers wishing to be helpful and those taking advantage of clients by accepting gifts or becoming part of the family—more of a boundary issue on the part of the family who becomes attached to individual caregivers.
 Some elderly have been known to place caregivers in their wills and to sign over homes, automobiles, and property in return for care.

-Because in home caregivers work in the homes of clients and are largely unsupervised, errors in judgment may occur that result in potential harm to clients.
-Elderly clients, not wanting to cause problems for their caregivers—who consistently report about their own unfortunate personal and family issues— often say nothing and experience theft and other adverse conditions.
+Because in-home caregivers work in the homes of clients and are largely unsupervised, errors in judgment may occur that result in potential harm to clients.
+Elderly clients, not wanting to cause problems for their caregivers—who consistently report their own unfortunate personal and family issues— often say nothing and experience theft and other adverse conditions.

 The effects of this ruling are yet to be seen.
-Will caregivers who might have worked for a single agency now find it mandatory to work for more than one agency to achieve the desired income due to the 40-hour a week limitation?
-Will the 40- hour a week limitation make it more challenging for agencies to fill shifts due to the requirement of a larger caregiver pool?
+Will caregivers who might have worked for a single agency now find it mandatory to work for more than one agency to achieve the desired income due to the 40-hour-a-week limitation?
+Will the 40- an hour a week limitation make it more challenging for agencies to fill shifts due to the requirement of a larger caregiver pool?
 Will the quality of available caregivers continue to be an issue?
-Will agencies be forced to raise pay rates and correspondingly raise the hourly rate charged to clients—many of whom already find the hourly charges barely affordable— in order to retain homecare workers?
+Will agencies be forced to raise pay rates and correspondingly raise the hourly rate charged to clients—many of whom already find the hourly charges barely affordable— in order to retain home care workers?